nightconcept/boba-site/project/boba-learn.md

 }
 ```

-This ability to test private functions is a key feature of Boba's unit testing philosophy, enabling you to write thorough tests for your module's internals while maintaining strict encapsulation for the rest of your library.
+This ability to test private functions is a key feature of Boba's unit testing philosophy.
+This allows you to write thorough tests for your module's internal logic while still maintaining a strictly controlled public API for consumers of your library.

 ## Integration Testing Your Public API